Expanding the Neutral Atom Gate Set: Native iSWAP and Exchange Gates from Dipolar Rydberg Interactions: Setup and optimal control ansatz

 \section{Setup and optimal control ansatz}

-In this paper, we consider a neutral-atom quantum computing architecture where individual Rydberg atoms are trapped in optical tweezers, or in an optical lattice, each encoding a single qubit in two long-lived low-energy states $\ket{0}, \ket{1}$.
-Additionally, on each atom we consider two distinct, highly-excited, and strongly interacting Rydberg states $\ket{r}, \ket{r'}$, see Fig.~\ref{fig:fig1_schemes}(a).
+We consider a neutral-atom quantum computing architecture where individual atoms are trapped in optical tweezers, or in an optical lattice, each encoding a single qubit in two long-lived low-energy states $\ket{0}, \ket{1}$.
+Additionally, within each atom we consider two distinct, highly-excited, and strongly interacting Rydberg states $\ket{r}, \ket{r'}$, see Fig.~\ref{fig:fig1_schemes}(a).

-Using two Rydberg states instead of one enables access to interactions beyond the usual vdW regime, in particular allowing the realization of a dipolar exchange interaction~\cite{Saffman2010, Barredo2015, browaeysManybodyPhysicsIndividually2020}.
-To illustrate this mechanism consider, as a toy model, two atoms in Rydberg states $\ket{r_1}$ and $\ket{r_2}$, denoted as ``pair''-state $\ket{r_1 r_2}$, and a second pair-state $\ket{r'_1 r'_2}$.
-If these pair-states are dipole-dipole coupled the interaction takes the form
+Using two Rydberg states instead of the usual one gives access to interactions beyond the vdW regime, in particular allowing the realization of a dipolar exchange interaction~\cite{Saffman2010, Barredo2015, Browaeys2016, browaeysManybodyPhysicsIndividually2020}.
+To illustrate this mechanism, consider, as a toy model, two atoms in Rydberg states $\ket{r_1}$ and $\ket{r_2}$, denoted as ``pair''-state $\ket{r_1 r_2}$, and a second pair-state $\ket{r'_1 r'_2}$.
+If these pair-states are dipole-dipole coupled, the interaction takes the form